EmiliaWnuczuk/EmiliaWnuczuk/README.md

 Electrical Engineer
 -------------------

-I love new challenges and this is why I'm currently learning programming.
-I already know basics of C, C++ and C#, so now I focuse on HTML, CSS, Javascript and Node.js.
+I love new challenges and that's why I'm currently learning programming.
+I already know basics of C and a little of C++ and C#, so now I focuse on HTML, CSS, Javascript and Node.js.
 I would like to become frontend developer in the future.
 Right now I'm spending all of my time on practising and building up my portfolio.

 * 🌍  I'm based in Aarhus, Denmark
 * ✉️  You can contact me at [wnuczukem@gmail.com](mailto:wnuczukem@gmail.com)